-But the strategic importance of Support has come a long way, especially as forward-thinking organizations rethink Voice of Customer — FIFO logic no longer stands up to the high expectations that today’s leading Support teams must meet, internally and externally.
-The Support teams of today’s leading SaaS companies are not some rote assembly line, and are expected to navigate the nuances of customer relationships and to be great partners to Customer Success, Product, and the rest of the organization.
+But the strategic importance of Support has come a long way, especially as forward-thinking organizations rethink their approach to customer feedback — FIFO logic no longer stands up to the high expectations that today’s leading Support teams must meet, internally and externally.
+The Support teams of today’s leading SaaS companies are not some rote assembly line and are expected to navigate the nuances of customer relationships and to be great partners to Customer Success, Product, and the rest of the organization.

-Support leaders have long cited the 80/20 rule as a descriptor of resource allocation across tickets, whereby 20% of tickets typically consume 80% of team effort.
-However, in a recent study across millions of support conversations, we found that effort and operational costs are much less predictably distributed — 80% of agent effort is distributed across 40% of conversations.
+Support leaders have long cited the 80/20 rule as a descriptor of resource allocation across cases, whereby 20% of cases typically consume 80% of team effort.
+However, in a recent study across millions of support interactions, we found that effort and operational costs are much less predictably distributed — 80% of agent effort is distributed across 40% of conversations.
 There are a few important takeaways here — (1) Support is dealing with more complexity than expected, (2) Support resources are spread more thinly than you may think, and (3) Unknown unknowns are likely contributing to rising costs and reduced productivity.

-Do you focus on tickets (a) affecting customers that represent the most ARR?, (b) from customers with repeat issues, (c) related to this morning’s outage, or (d) all of the above?
+Do you focus on cases (a) affecting customers that represent the most Annual Recurring Revenue ("ARR")?, (b) from customers with repeat issues, (c) related to this morning’s outage, or (d) all of the above?
 Support teams from leading CX organizations have no other choice than answer (d), but it’s only possible to tackle (a) through (d) effectively with a rock-solid prioritization framework that is consistent enough to leverage automation, and dynamic enough to accommodate unknown unknowns.

 According to Forrester, 77% of customers say respecting their time is the most important thing companies can do to provide good online customer service.
-Indications of urgency can include the language and sentiment that customers use to describe the issue and its impact on usability and the status of the customer.
+Indications of urgency can include the language and sentiment that customers use to describe the issue and its impact on usability and their own effort, and the status of the customer.

 Negative sentiment in combination with mentions of your core platform functionality may well be a very serious usability issue.
 For example, if you make HR software and a customer isn’t able to search through candidate records, that issue affects the core functionality of your product.
 On the other hand, if they’re not able to tag a candidate profile with a specific attribute, though annoying, it’s probably an issue that can wait a little bit.

 Another consideration could be time to the customer’s renewal date.
-Combining status-driven factors into tiers that prescribe an urgency threshold can save you time in the moments where every second counts.
+Combining customer attributes into tiers that prescribe an urgency threshold can save you time in the moments where every second counts.
 For example, someone on a mid-tier plan for five years could have the same status as someone who’s been on your top-tier plan for two years.

 The more complex an issue, the longer it will typically take to solve.
 The ability to gauge complexity early means you can set appropriate expectations, streamline cross-functional communication, make things right, and improve your customer experience, much faster than you would in the absence of a solid prioritization framework.

-Triaging tickets can be very time consuming and expensive, when left to manual effort and traditional process, so having the ability to rapidly understand where tickets fall in your prioritization framework will significantly increase peace of mind, and productivity, both in the moment and across planning horizons.
+Triaging cases can be very time-consuming and expensive when left to manual effort and traditional process, so having the ability to rapidly understand where cases fall in your prioritization framework will significantly increase peace of mind, and productivity, both in the moment and across planning horizons.

 Though all support conversations are important, they are certainly not all created equal, in urgency, complexity, or their impact on the quality of your overall CX.
 Your ability to prioritize effectively is paramount, and incorporating AI and automation into your process will increase your Support team’s performance with less effort, reduce cost per case, and equip Support to be a net contributor to your CX and strategic partner to your organization.